Tracymbone/personal_gallery/readme.md

 Copy a link to the photo to share with my friends.

-View photos based on the location they were taken.
+View photos based on the location they were take

-#### As a user I would like:

-* To create an account named users with my details - sign in and credential
-* Store my previous sign in credentials
-* Generate a credential for a new credential/user account

 ### SetUp / Installation Requirements

 ##### Prerequisites

 * python3.8